hejops/ffta-tas/progress.md

 - get Montblanc JP without wasting turns?
 - equip Gauntlets on Sotel what the fuck
 - beat Ultima without banning Charm? probably not worth it since Logos animation is ungodly long
+- The L12 Ultima crystal that right next to Marche nearly impossible for Marche and Mont to kill in 2 turns, unless Mont also uses both his turns on that crystal - not ideal since 1 of Mont's turns should be reserved for the one near the Bangaas.
+So I let Marche take his time to 3HKO it, shifted Mont to the right to Thunder the next nearest crystal before the Bangaas reach it.
+I hope the levels gained by Bangaa2 prove useful in future.
 - ~~**Telaq** (redo from place Eluut)~~
 - **Still need to fail a third time; I realise a reequip is necessary after getting TTT, so equipping the new set of armor at this point would be convenient.**
 - scrap Telaq Flower -> get Gastra instead?